zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 nixpkgs, to lessen the maintenance effort and improve performance.
-Therefore it may be advantageous to use an alternative to the Haskell infrastructure in nixpkgs for development environments in many cases.
-The main limitations are that we only provide first-class support for the default compiler (currently GHC 8.10.4) and usually only provide a default and (if different) the latest version of a haskell package.
+Therefore it may be advantageous to use an alternative to the Haskell infrastructure in nixpkgs for development environments in some cases.
+The main limitations are that we only provide first-class support for the default compiler (currently GHC 8.10.7) and usually only provide a default and (if different) the latest version of a haskell package.